-In an age where information can be found in numerous places — with varying degrees of credibility — you may stumble across some myths circulating about the newly authorized COVID-19 vaccines.
-Relying on the Centers for Disease Control and Prevention (CDC) and other federal health resources is a good way to help you get accurate information, and to keep updated on developments regarding health, safety and quality measures for the vaccines.
-With that in mind, here are some common misconceptions that may be floating around about the COVID-19 vaccines – and the facts behind them.
+In an age where information can be found in numerous places — with varying degrees of credibility — you may stumble across some myths circulating about COVID-19 vaccines.
+Relying on the Centers for Disease Control and Prevention (CDC) and other federal health resources is a good way to help you get accurate information.
+With that in mind, here are some common misconceptions that may be floating around about the COVID-19 vaccines and boosters – plus the facts behind them.

-Fact: Currently, the COVID-19 vaccines that have been authorized for emergency use by the Food and Drug Administration (FDA) are safe and effective per the CDC at preventing COVID-19.
+Fact: Currently, the COVID-19 vaccines that have been approved or authorized for emergency use by the Food and Drug Administration (FDA) are safe and effective, per the CDC, at preventing COVID-19.
 Large-scale clinical trials were conducted to determine each vaccine’s efficacy.

 Based on those trials, the vaccines were also found to be effective at preventing serious complications and severe cases of COVID-19.
-The CDC recommends getting vaccinated as soon as a vaccine is available to you to help prevent further spread.
+The CDC recommends everyone 5 years and up receive their primary vaccination series — and a booster or two, when eligible and recommended.

 Myth: The side effects are bad, especially for the first shot.

 Fact: As with all vaccines, some people may report side effects.
 However, the most common side effect for the COVID-19 vaccines is soreness at the injection site that typically goes away in a day or two.
+The same side effects are true for any booster shots, as well.
 Some have reported mild flu-like symptoms that typically go away in a few days.
 Others report no side effects at all.

-Adverse side effects appear to be extremely rare.
+Adverse side effects continue to be extremely rare.
 The safety of the COVID-19 vaccines is a top priority, and the CDC takes all reports of safety concerns seriously.
-Both the FDA and CDC are constantly analyzing vaccination data to help ensure the safety of those receiving the vaccine – which is a top priority of both organizations.
-Any pauses in the distribution of a vaccine means that the systems put in place to make sure people are safe are working.
-If you have any concerns about potential side effects, you should speak to your primary care physician.
+Both the FDA and CDC are constantly analyzing vaccination data to help ensure the safety of those receiving the vaccine.
+If you have any concerns about potential side effects, you should speak to your primary care provider.

 Myth: The vaccine might actually give an inoculated person COVID-19.

-If you’re not sure whether the COVID-19 vaccine is right for you depending on your individual health circumstances, be sure to contact your health care provider.
+If you’re not sure whether the COVID-19 vaccine or a booster shot is right for you depending on your individual health circumstances, be sure to contact your health care provider.
 There are no bad questions when it comes to a conversation between you and your provider.